uchicago-cs/cmsc23300/website/syllabus.rst

 The University of Chicago has a `formal policy on academic honesty <http://college.uchicago.edu/advising/academic-integrity-student-conduct>`_ that you are expected to adhere to.

+Additionally, this class has a **ZERO TOLERANCE** policy on plagiarism (i.e., handing in someone else's work as your own, whether it be work done by another student in the class or available publicly on the Internet).
-In brief, academic dishonesty (handing in someone else’s work as your own, taking existing code and not citing its origin, etc.) will *not* be tolerated in this course.
-Depending on the severity of the offense, you risk getting a hefty point penalty or being dismissed altogether from the course.
-All occurrences of academic dishonesty will furthermore be referred to the Dean of Students office, which may impose further penalties, including suspension and expulsion.
+If we determine you committed plagiarism, you will receive an F in the class and you will be referred to the Dean of Students in the College for further adjudication.
+The College may impose further penalties, up to and including suspension and expulsion.

-Even so, discussing the concepts necessary to complete the projects is certainly allowed (and encouraged).
-Under *no circumstances* should you show (or email) another student your code or post your solution to a web-page or social media site.
+Fortunately, avoiding plagiarism is very simple!
+For the most part, you just need to make sure you follow these simple rules:

+* **DO NOT** ask another student in the class to show you or e-mail you their code.
+It doesn't matter how you want to use it: even if you just want to skim through their solution for inspiration, this is still plagiarism.
+Needless to say, you **MUST NOT** use someone else's code (with or without their permission) in your own solution.
+* Similarly, **DO NOT** show or share your code with another student in the class.
+  If someone in the class asks you to share your code with them, even if you're certain they won't use it and they just want to look at it to get "unstuck", please point them to this part of the syllabus. *Take into account that, if you willingly share your code with someone else, you are not being a "Good Samaritan": you are an equally guilty party in a plagiarism offence, and will also receive an F.*
+* **DO NOT** post your code in publicly-accessible websites, like pastebin, a public GitHub repository, GitHub gists, etc. While it can be a convenient mechanism to share code with an instructor/TA or with a project partner, it can also expose your code to other students in the class.
+You are provided with a private repository on our GitLab server, and you should use that repository exclusively to share code with your project partner, or with the instructional staff.

+  If you do post your code in a publicly-accessible location, and we find out about it outside of a plagiarism incident, you will just get a warning.
+However, if another student in the class uses code that you posted on such a site (even if you did not intend for that code to be used by someone else), you will receive an F in the class.
+* **DO NOT** use code you find on the Internet, except in the very limited cases described below.

+We realize that sometimes students commit plagiarism out of desperation and as a measure of last resort.
+If you are in this situation, please just ask the instructors for help.
+If you are having a hard time in the class, we will provide as much assistance as we can.
+Plus, a poor performance in one assignment is unlikely to wreck your grade for the class.
+Plagiarism is never worth it.

+All that said, we do encourage a collaborative environment in this class, as long as it doesn't slip into the realm of plagiarism.
+If a given assignment requires you to work with another student, you may share code with that student only for that assignment.
+You are also welcome to *discuss* aspects of an assignment with other students in the class, as long as you don't share or write code together.
 If you have discussed parts of an assignment with someone else, then make sure to say so in your submission (e.g., in a README file or as a comment at the top of your source code file).

-If you consulted other sources, please make sure you cite these sources.
+Using outside sources is generally acceptable as long as:

+1. You cite the source you used.
+2. You do not use verbatim blocks of code from that source.
+3. The source does not provide a complete (or nearly complete) solution to the assignment.

 Furthermore, the use of external libraries is generally allowed on all the projects, as long as they don't provide networks-related functionality that you're expected to implement.
-In particular, the following libraries have been used by students in the past and can be considered safe to incorporate into your code:
+If you want to be on the safe side, you can ask on Piazza whether a given library is ok to use.
+Please note that the following libraries are pre-approved, and you are welcome to use them in your projects (in fact, many students have used them in past years):

 - `simclist <http://mij.oltrelinux.com/devel/simclist/>`_: A C library for Lists
 - `bstring <http://bstring.sourceforge.net/>`_: The Better String Library
 - `uthash <https://troydhanson.github.io/uthash/>`_: A hash table for C structures
+- `utlist <https://troydhanson.github.io/uthash/utlist.html>`_: Another linked list library

 Finally, if you have any questions regarding what would or would not be considered academic dishonesty in this course, please don’t hesitate to